DanielTakeshi/debridement-code/config/mapping_results/README.md

 ## Random Forest Predictor

 We're also going to put the random forest mapping here, this one trained on my human data (not done beforehand) ... version 0 is again the first trial with the 36 data points.

+# Automatic Stuff

+Trained from the automatically generated trajectories.

+- Use anything with `auto` in its name for the neural net.
+- For rf correctors, use `rf_human_guided` stuff.
+Do NOT use `random_forest_predictor`.